-Under the proposals, all maths graduates will get an upfront payment of £20,000 when they become secondary school teachers.
+Under the proposals, all maths graduates will get an upfront payment of £20,000 when they train.
 Those who stay on will then receive two subsequent payments of £5,000 in the third and fifth year of their teaching careers.

 Increased incremental amounts of £7,500 will be available “to encourage the best maths teachers to teach in more challenging schools”, the government says.

 The change represents a rise of £10,000 in the total amount new maths teachers will get in bursaries.
 Under the current system, the maximum bursary is £25,000.

 However, currently, that £25,000 is all paid upfront, meaning that maths teachers under the new scheme will receive £5,000 less when they first enter the classroom.

 Despite the large bursaries already available for maths teachers, there have been problems with retention in the subject.